mohamedgobaraa/Deep-learning-assignment/README.md

 # Alzheimer's MRI Classification

 ## Overview
 This project is an advanced deep learning pipeline for classifying Alzheimer's disease using MRI scans.
-The model categorizes brain images into different stages of dementia, leveraging convolutional neural networks (CNNs) and TensorFlow/Keras.
+The model categorizes brain images into different stages of dementia, leveraging XceptionNet model and TensorFlow/Keras.

 This assignment was conducted under the supervision of **Dr. Noha Alattar** as part of a deep learning course.